When you are consolidating accounts in NeonCRM, please be aware that:

 To proceed with the conversion, you must change the primary contact, as detailed in the next section of this guide.

-System users can click the Convert to Individual Account button to change a Contact Record (of a Household or an Organization) to an Individual Account.
+System users can click the Convert to Individual Account button to change a Contact Record (of a Household or a Company) to an Individual Account.
 This button appears at the top of a contact record page (contacts that do not have their own individual accounts), as shown below.
 This button will not appear if the contact lacks a first and last name.

-If the organization primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
-To do this, you can set an Organization Contact Record (which is NOT a Neon account) as the primary contact.
+If the company primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
+To do this, you can set an Company Contact Record (which is NOT a Neon account) as the primary contact.

 If the primary contact is an individual Neon account, then you can use the following process to remove that relationship.
-To remove the Primary Contact in order to convert, merge or delete an Organization account, you can create a new blank organization contact record and set it as the Primary contact.
+To remove the Primary Contact in order to convert, merge or delete an Company Primary contact.

 First click "New Contact"